UN rights body demands Israel be held accountable for possible war crimes | Law-Order

 "The United States has repeatedly urged Israel to de-conflict military operations against Hamas with humanitarian operations, in order to avoid civilian casualties and to ensure humanitarian actors can carry out their essential mission in safety," said Michèle Taylor, U.S. permanent representative to the Council.
 "That has not happened and, in just six months, more humanitarians have been killed in this conflict than in any war of the modern era."

-In later resolutions, the Council endorsed the right of the Palestinian people to self-determination, and denounced Israeli settlements in the West Bank, Gaza and East Jerusalem and in the Golan Heights, captured from Syria in 1967.
-It said they seriously endangered the viability of an eventual Palestinian state alongside Israel.
-The Council, which meets several times a year, is the only intergovernmental body designed to protect human rights worldwide.
+The U.N.
+Human Rights Council, which meets several times a year, is the only intergovernmental body designed to protect human rights worldwide.
 It can increase scrutiny of countries' human rights records and authorise investigations.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)